eemeli/yaml/docs/05_content_nodes.md

   spaceBefore: ?boolean,
       // a blank line before this node and its commentBefore
-  tag: ?string,       // a fully qualified tag, if required toJSON(): any       // a plain JS representation of this node }
+  tag: ?string,       // a fully qualified tag, if required toJSON(): any       // a plain JS or JSON representation of this node }
 ```